fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/Self-Driving Cars: A Survey.md

 # [Self-Driving Cars: A Survey](https://arxiv.org/pdf/1901.04407.pdf)

-**TLDR: A general overview of self-driving car architecture (often perception and decision-making) and subdivided system components.
+**TLDR**: A general overview of self-driving car architecture (often perception and decision-making) and subdivided system components.

 * A typical Architecture of a self-Driving car in the following Figure.
 The different subsystems are described below.
 ![Self-driving car architecture](../images/self-driving-car-architecture.png)